connervieira/Predator/DOCUMENTATION.md

 ## Installation

 This is the installation process for Predator and all of it's dependencies.
+This process is written assuming you're running a distribution of GNU/Linux, but it's theoretically possible to get Predator to function on MacOS as well.

 1. Install OpenALPR
     - Since Predator depends on OpenALPR as the core of its license plate recognition, you'll need to install it for it to work properly.